Destiny Chance is a weekend anchor and reporter for FOX 7 Austin. She joined the team February 2018.

 As a child, Destiny went to 5 different elementary schools.
 Each time she moved, she joined the newspaper staff, or was a correspondent for the morning announcements.
 She says she values being the go-to person when people need answers.
 From an early age she knew being in news would give her a platform where not only people can contact her for help, but where she can reach others as well.
 Destiny says it's rewarding that her career enables her to do that.

-Destiny loves spending time with her fiance and Cockapoo Ivy Belle in Austin.
+Destiny loves spending time with her husband and Cockapoo Ivy Belle in Austin.
 Connect with her on social media, and don't hesitate to reach out if you have a good story idea!